testuser97123/OpenStack-17.0/Standalone Deployment Guide.md

 The Load-balancing service (octavia) does not require that you configure SSH.
 However, if you want SSH access to the load-balancing instances (amphorae), add the OctaviaAmphoraSshKeyFile parameter with a value of the absolute path to your public key file for the stack user: OctaviaAmphoraSshKeyFile: "/home/stack/.ssh/id_rsa.pub"

+# Chapter 5.
+Deploying the all-in-one Red Hat OpenStack Platform environment

+ To deploy your all-in-one environment, complete the following steps:

+    Log in to registry.redhat.io with your Red Hat credentials:

+    [stack@all-in-one]$ sudo podman login registry.redhat.io

+    Export the environment variables that the deployment command uses.
+In this example, deploy the all-in-one environment with the eth1 interface that has the IP addresses 192.168.25.2 and 192.168.25.3 on the management network:

+    [stack@all-in-one]$ export IP=192.168.25.2
+    [stack@all-in-one]$ export VIP=192.168.25.3
+    [stack@all-in-one]$ export NETMASK=24
+    [stack@all-in-one]$ export INTERFACE=eth1

+    Set the hostname.
+If the node is using localhost.localdomain, the deployment will fail.

+    [stack@all-in-one]$ hostnamectl set-hostname all-in-one.example.net
+    [stack@all-in-one]$ hostnamectl set-hostname all-in-one.example.net --transient

+    Run the deployment command.
+Ensure that you include all .yaml files relevant to your environment:

+    [stack@all-in-one]$ sudo openstack tripleo deploy \
+      --templates \
+      --local-ip=$IP/$NETMASK \
+      --control-virtual-ip=$VIP \
+      -e /usr/share/openstack-tripleo-heat-templates/environments/standalone/standalone-tripleo.yaml \
+      -r /usr/share/openstack-tripleo-heat-templates/roles/Standalone.yaml \
+      -e $HOME/containers-prepare-parameters.yaml \
+      -e $HOME/standalone_parameters.yaml \
+      --output-dir $HOME \
+      --standalone

+After a successful deployment, you can use the clouds.yaml configuration file in the /home/$USER/.config/openstack directory to query and verify the OpenStack services:

+    [stack@all-in-one]$ export OS_CLOUD=standalone
+    [stack@all-in-one]$ openstack endpoint list

+To access the dashboard, go to to http://192.168.25.2/dashboard and use the default username admin and the password from the $HOME/config/openstack/clouds.yaml file:

+    [stack@all-in-one]$ cat $HOME/.config/openstack/clouds.yaml | grep password:

+# Chapter 6.
+Creating Ansible playbooks with the all-in-one Red Hat OpenStack Platform environment
+Copy link

+The deployment command applies Ansible playbooks to the environment automatically.
+However, you can modify the deployment command to generate Ansible playbooks without applying them to the deployment, and run the playbooks later.

+Include the --output-only option in the deploy command to generate the standalone-ansible-XXXXX directory.
+This directory contains a set of Ansible playbooks that you can run on other hosts.

+To generate the Ansible playbook directory, run the deploy command with the option --output-only:

+    [stack@all-in-one]$ sudo openstack tripleo deploy \
+      --templates \
+      --local-ip=$IP/$NETMASK \
+      -e /usr/share/openstack-tripleo-heat-templates/environments/standalone/standalone-tripleo.yaml \
+      -r /usr/share/openstack-tripleo-heat-templates/roles/Standalone.yaml \
+      -e $HOME/containers-prepare-parameters.yaml \
+      -e $HOME/standalone_parameters.yaml \
+      --output-dir $HOME \
+      --standalone \
+      --output-only

+To run the Ansible playbooks, run the ansible-playbook command, and include the inventory.yaml file and the deploy_steps_playbook.yaml file:

+    [stack@all-in-one]$ cd standalone-ansible-XXXXX
+    [stack@all-in-one]$ sudo ansible-playbook -i inventory.yaml deploy_steps_playbook.yaml